Alice Jolly: Life

+Writing career

 In 2014, Jolly was awarded the Royal Society of Literature's V.S.
 Pritchett Memorial Prize for her short story, Ray the Rottweiler.

-In 2016, she was awarded the PEN/Ackerley Prize for her memoir, Dead Babies and Seaside Towns, the publication of which was crowdfunded.
+In 2016, she was awarded the PEN/Ackerley Prize for Dead Babies and Seaside Towns, her crowdfunded memoir about the experience of using a surrogate to carry her second child.

 Her novel Mary Ann Sate, Imbecile was runner up for The Rathbones Folio Prize in 2019 and was also longlisted for The Ondaatje Prize also in 2019.

-She was awarded an O. Henry Award in 2021.
+She was awarded an O. Henry Award in 2021 for her story "From Far Around They Saw Us Burn".

+In 2026, The Matchbox Girl, her novel about a mute autistic girl in Nazi Germany, won the Walter Scott Prize.

 She reviews for The Times Literary Supplement, The Literary Review and The Guardian.